lightbend/fdp-sample-applications/apps/nwintrusion/README.md

 [info] 	   fdp-nwintrusion-ingestion
 [info] 	   ingestRun
 [info] 	 * root
-> project fdp-nwintrusion-ingestion
-> universal:packageZipTarball
-> ...
 > docker
 ```

-This will create a docker image named `lightbend/fdp-nwintrusion-ingestion:X.Y.Z` (for the current version `X.Y.Z`) with the default settings.
-The name of the docker user comes from the `organization` field in `build.sbt` and can be changed there for alternatives.
-If the user name is changed, then the value of `$DOCKER_USERNAME` also needs to be changed in `nwintrusion/bin/utils.sh`.
-The version of the image comes from `<PROJECT_HOME>/version.sh`.
-Change there if you wish to deploy a different version.
+This will create Docker images named `lightbend/fdp-nwintrusion-batchkmeans-k8s:X.Y.Z` and `lightbend/fdp-nwintrusion-anomaly-k8s:X.Y.Z` for the current version `X.Y.Z`.
+The name of the Docker user (`lightbend`) comes from the `organization` field in `build.sbt` and must be changed if you intend to upload your images to a public repo.

 Once the docker image is created, you can push it to the repository at DockerHub.
+Note that the SBT task `dockerPush` can be used for this task.

 Similarly we can prepare the docker images for the Spark applications.
 For Spark applications we need to build separate docker images for DC/OS as well as Kubernetes or OpenShift.
 The images for the 2 will be different.